 - 2 cups packed baby spinach

-- Season chicken breasts on both sides with salt and pepper.4 small boneless, skinless chicken breasts
+- Season chicken breasts on both sides with salt and pepper.4 boneless, skinless chicken breasts

 - Place flour on a medium plate.
 Dredge each chicken breast with flour, patting off any excess.¼ cup all-purpose flour

-- Heat a large skillet with high sides to a medium-high heat.
+- Heat a large skillet with high sides to medium-high heat.
 Add one tablespoon butter and olive oil.
 Once the butter has melted, add the chicken breasts.
 Sear until golden brown, about 3-4 minutes.
 Flip and sear until brown, another 2-3 minutes.
 Remove the chicken breasts from the pan and set aside on a plate.
-(Do not worry about cooking the chicken all the way through, they will finish cooking later.)1½ tablespoons unsalted butter, 1 tablespoon olive oil
+(The chicken will not be fully cooked at this point–it will finish cooking in a later step.)1½ tablespoons unsalted butter, 1 tablespoon olive oil

 - Add the remaining ½ tablespoon butter to the pan.
-Turn the heat down to medium and add all the peeled garlic cloves.
+Lower heat to medium, and add peeled garlic cloves.
 Toast the garlic until light brown on all sides.
 Be careful to not burn the garlic.1 head garlic

-- Pour in the wine.
-Bring it up to a boil and then reduce to a simmer.
+- Add wine.
+Bring it up to a boil, and then reduce to a simmer.
 Simmer until reduced by half.
 Once the wine has reduced, pour in the cream.
-Again, bring the cream and wine up to a boil and then reduce to a simmer.
-Add the chicken back to the sauce, cover and cook until the chicken is cooked through and reaches an internal temperature of 165 degrees.½ cup dry white wine, 1 cup heavy cream
+Again, bring the cream and wine up to a boil and then reduce to a simmer.½ cup dry white wine, 1 cup heavy cream

 - Once the chicken is cooked, add in the spinach.
 Shut the lid and simmer for another 1-2 minutes.
 Remove the lid and toss the spinach with the chicken and sauce until completely wilted.
 Season to taste with salt and pepper.2 cups packed baby spinach